tdhlakama/search-app-react/README.md

 ## Search App using react

-The application is meant to search different sources of information and present them in simple way
+The application is meant to search for products on the one all market

-Focusing on Health Facilities and Product Search

 Application is meant to build on the fundamentals of react